 Lake Vänern (eastern entrance)

-Lake Vänern (eastern entrance) is a minor waterways place at the junction of the Göta Waterway (Göta Kanal - Tåtorps to Sjötorps) with Göta Waterway (Lake Vänern).
+Lake Vänern (eastern entrance) is on the Göta Waterway (Göta Kanal - Tåtorps to Sjötorps) between Ambershampton and Portsmouth.

 Mouseover for more information or show routes to facility